 there because I noticed that I leaned my wrist against that cross-bar,

 so I thought it would be nice if it was soft.
 So it does everything my

 original frame does, it just saves my neck from fatigue and stiffness."

-Introducing the Playing Hookey Deluxe Rug Hooking Frame (lap version shown above)
+Introducing the Playing Hookey NEW De-Lovely Rug Hooking Frame (lap version shown above

 This new frame came about after a conversation I had with a customer a couple of months back.
 She seemed interested in learning to hook, but she told me that she had broken her neck, and wouldn’t be able to look down in her lap the way we usually do.
 She asked if there were any upright frames that could be used for rug hooking.